cog-imperial/OMLT/README.rst

    * - |fracek|_
      - Francesco Ceccon
      - This work was funded by an Engineering & Physical Sciences Research Council Research Fellowship [GrantNumber EP/P016871/1]

+   * - |tsaycal|_
+     - Calvin Tsay
+     - This work was funded by an Engineering & Physical Sciences Research Council Research Fellowship [GrantNumber EP/T001577/1], with additional support from an Imperial College Research Fellowship.

 .. _jalving: https://github.com/jalving